rust-lang/blog.rust-lang.org/posts/inside-rust/2022-11-17-async-fn-in-trait-nightly.md

 * Niko Matsakis
 * Tyler Mandry

 In addition it was built on top of years of compiler work that enabled us to ship [GATs] as well as other fundamental type system improvements.
-I'm deeply grateful to all those who contributed; this work would not be possible without you.
+We're deeply grateful to all those who contributed; this work would not be possible without you.
 Thank you!

 To learn more about this feature and the challenges behind it, check out the [Static async fn in traits RFC][RFC] and [why async fn in traits are hard].
 Also stay tuned for a follow-up post where we explore language extensions that make it possible to express `Send` bounds without a special trait.